perticascatalin/Research/RelationalPROG/in_depth.md

 **Overall Goals:**

-- research possible ways to integrate relational reasoning in deep learning models
+- Research possible ways to integrate relational reasoning in deep learning models
-- investigate the role of relational reasoning in solving programming tasks
+- Investigate the role of relational reasoning in solving programming tasks

 **Content**